Life at the Bay is a documentary put together by two ingenious women, Cinematographer Nora Awolowo and Journalist Kiki Mordi.

 In this documentary, Mordi and Awolowo remotely journeyed into villages to bring home the dreary realities of the Bay indwellers.
 These creatives audaciously went ahead to illuminate the realities that is blurred by the exhilarating activities that the Bay is mostly known for.

-Watch the compelling trailer below:
+Watch the compelling trailer and the documentary below:

 It’s a race for survival for the women at Tarkwa Bay.
 To feed, to live, to survive.#LifeAtTheBay takes a deep look into the Island, beyond the beaches and into the villages where survival is the only option pic.twitter.com/I8hXRAcGgb— #LifeAtTheBay (@kikimordi) February 12, 2019